klizhentas/notes/culture.md

 Methods of establishing such cultures are scientifically unproven, for example folks conduct special "culture panels" filtering out candidates, but how do they know they have succeeded?
 In the blog posts CEOs implementing such cultures, never mention if they have a control group for this experiment, or how they measure success or failure and whether they conduct anonymous interviews and studies to check effects.

-When I read these articles that don't mention any research or any phisophical and sociological basis, I see a set of aspirational statements that founders consider to be important at this particular moment of their lives, set of biases or beliefs stated as core values with undefined effect on the company.
+When I read these articles that don't mention any research or any phisophical and sociological basis, I see a set of aspirational statements and naive practices that founders consider to be important at this particular moment of their lives, set of biases or beliefs stated as core values with undefined effect on the company.

 A larger company implementing corporate culture attracts "business consultants" - six sigma-style folks who often distract and annoy employees by introducing rigid processes and artificial terms.
 Or even worse like in "Pacific Bell Story" from 1987, when company used some obscure half mystic techniques and [imposed them as a cult](https://www.theguardian.com/news/2017/nov/23/from-inboxing-to-thought-showers-how-business-bullshit-took-over).